BertHav/Omgevingsmonitor_Software/README.md

 dBA >= 35 && dBA < 40 purple
 dBA < 35 LED off, equals to noise level of the microphone

-#### version 4.0
-USB monitoring is possible bij defining USBLOGGING, approximately at line 55, in usbd_cdc_if.h.
-This has an effect on the inrush current that is inexplicable to me, making it impossible for me to measure the current consumption during code execution and during stop mode.
-For this reason, the directive is disabled by default.

-#### version 3.91
+## Compiling and building
-fix voor local build.
-The project was nested with another project in the debug configuration.
-This has been fixed.
+The project was developed with STM32CubeIDE 1.16.1

+The project has two build configurations: Debug & Release.
+Select the option under Project -> Build configurations -> Set Active

 Follow the procedure under ["Compileren en bouwen"](https://wiki.deomgevingsmonitor.nl/index.php/Programmeeromgeving).
+Below is the translation in English (or something similar ;-).

+Get the sources by using git or download the software as a zip file.

+Place the unzipped sources in your working directory of STM32CubeIDE.

+For clearity rename the source folder to MJSGadget - dB meter.

 Start STM32CubeIDE, if you are not logged in to ST in the IDE, do that first.

-Below is the translation in English or something similar.
+Select File -> Open Projects from File System.
+Select your source folder MJSGadget - dB Meter.
+Uncheck the "Search for nested projects".
+Leave the rest of the settings in the "Import Projects from File System or Archive" unchanged.

 In the Project Explorer double click on the file 'MJSGadget*.ioc'.
 Choose 'Continue' in the 'New STM32Cube firmware version available' dialog.
 After the MJSGadget*.ioc window has opened, click (in the left column) on 'Middleware and Software Packs'.
 Click on USB_DEVICE.
 If everything is correct, there is a green check mark in front of USB_DEVICE.

-Click on the button 'Device Configuration Tool Code Generation' (icon with yellow wheel)
+Click in the ribbon on the button 'Device Configuration Tool Code Generation' (icon with yellow wheel)

+Click Yes in the "Open Associated Perpective?"dialog.

-Unfortunately, a number of necessary files are deleted.
+After the configuration process unfortunately, a number of necessary files are deleted.

 Therefore, perform the following steps: